de-jcup/code2doc/README.md

 Each of these elements is represented by one java class extending a dedicated abstract element class from code2doc-api.

-A **documentation project** is created and referenced by every other sub project.
-The documentation project has only code2doc-api library as dependency and elements - e.g. use cases - are defined there.

-Being common **in all other sub projects** code can use annotations from  code2doc-api and use them to link to the defined elements - e.g.
+A **documentation project** has to be created and documentation elements defined.
+It will be referenced by other project.
+So every **code inside other projects** can **link to** defined documentation **elements by annotations** of code2doc-api.
+For example:
 ```java
 @LinkToUseCase(UC_1_SHOW_USERS.class)
 ```
+The documentation project itself has only code2doc-api library as dependency.

-A **documentation output project** is additionally created having all documented sub projects and all code2doc libraries as dependencies.
-This project is not part of the release but only for doumentation creation.
+A **documentation _output_ project** is also created which has documented projects and all code2doc libraries as dependencies.
+This project is not part of the release but only necessary for documentation creation/generation.

-*This project should also be the container of all resource parts used by documentation.
-So shipped documentation.jar has only annotation relevant classes inside.*

-A filled specification is creatable out of the box from the documentation project.
-The documentation project itself is not part of delivery.
+Code2Doc provides a tooling to generate documentation out of the box.

 Both documentation projects should reside in same SCM repository as other sub projects.

 ###Advantages:
-- References can be found via IDE
+- References can be found via IDE (e.g. eclipse)
-  - e.g. Type hierarchy for UseCase class shows all use cases inside your projects
+  - Type hierarchy for UseCase class shows all use cases inside your projects
-  - e.g. Call reference for your dedicated use case class shows all marked code fragments
+  - Call reference for your dedicated use case class shows all code parts involved in use case
+  - ...
 - Specification can be generated
 - Documentation is in code
  - versioned by SCM (e.g. git)